joeldelcastillo/Deber4_Discos/README.md

     - Processor: Ryzen 7 Series 4000 Octa-core
     - Ram: 16 GB DDR4
     - GPU: RTX 2060
+    - Drive: M.2 SSD
-    - Storage: M.2 SSD of 1 TB
+    - Capacity: 1 TB

 We used the distribution Ubuntu 20.04.3 LTS of Linux in a virtual machine called Virtual Box.
 The commands we used were dd if=/dev/zero of=Escritorio/cmp3004/deber4/testfile.txt bs=256b count=1 oflag= direct, and we tested for different values of bs which were 256b, 4k, 16k, 256k, 1M, and finally 1G.
 Also we test with oflag=direct and oflag=dsync.